-On behalf of Kadish & Anthony Law Group posted in Closely Held Businesses on Thursday, August 20, 2015.
+On behalf of Kadish & Associates Law Group posted in Closely Held Businesses on Thursday, August 20, 2015.

 Deciding to start a company in Arizona is only one of many decisions that will need to be made before the business opens.
 Closely held businesses may not end up on NASDAQ, but they must still comply with numerous federal and state laws.
 Any errors during the formation process or in the years ahead could jeopardize a company’s standing, which could affect its ability to legally conduct business.